Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 In order to install a web client for this demo pointing to your local Lightstreamer Server, follow these steps:

-* deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
+* Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, create the folders `<LS_HOME>/pages/demos/airport70` (you can customize the last two digits based on your favorite movie in the series) and copy here the contents of the `client/web/src` folder of this project

 >[!IMPORTANT]
 > *The client demo configuration assumes that Lightstreamer Server, Kafka Cluster, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please double check the `LS_HOST` variable in [`client/web/src/js/const.js`](client/web/src/js/const.js) and change it accordingly.*

-* open your browser and point it to [http://localhost:8080/airport70](http://localhost:8080/airport70)
+* Open your browser and point it to [http://localhost:8080/airport70](http://localhost:8080/airport70).

 ## Setting Up on Docker Compose